Stochastic Direct Search Method for Blind Resource Allocation: Regret Analysis

 While in the unconstrained case, the chosen PSS $\mathbb{D}$ only needed to satisfy Assumption \ref{ass:kappa}, a stronger assumption is required in the presence of linear constraints.
 Indeed, Assumption \ref{ass:kappa} was a way to ensure that there was at least one trial direction $v$ in $\mathbb{D}$ satisfying $\frac{- \nabla f(x_k)^Tv}{\|v\| \|\nabla{f}(x_k) \|}\geq \kappa$.
-This property is not sufficient in the unconstrained case, because in this case, the directions of interest at iteration $k$ in $\mathbb{D}$ are those that are feasible.
+This property is not sufficient in the constrained case, because in this case, the directions of interest at iteration $k$ in $\mathbb{D}_k$ are those that are feasible.
 A problem that might arise for example, is that a sufficient descent direction is not detected even in a situation where $x_k - \alpha_k \nabla f(x_k)$ is feasible, because the set of feasible directions in $\mathbb{D}_k$ does not positively span the feasible region.
-To avoid such cases, we impose a constraint on $\mathbb{D}$ that involves the notion of approximate tangent cones.
-Approximate tangent cones at a point $x$ are the polar cones of the cones that are generated by the $\alpha$-binding constraints at $x$ as defined by \cite{kolda2007stationarity}.
+To avoid such cases, we impose a constraint on $\mathbb{D}_k$ that involves the notion of approximate tangent cones.
+Approximate tangent cones at a point $x$ are the polar cones of the cones that are generated by the $\alpha$-binding constraints at $x$ as defined by \cite{kolda2007stationarity} (see in particular Figure 2.1 of \cite{kolda2007stationarity} for an illustration of the notion of approximate tangent cones).